Updated September 7, 2020

 WCDH will observe social distancing practices until further notice.
 Please be courteous of other residents by remaining a minimum of six feet away from residents and staff at all times and by wearing face masks in common areas.
 Writers are encouraged to spread out while using the great rooms, decks, and porches at 515 and 505 Spring.
 All common areas at WCDH are thoroughly cleaned and disinfected regularly with particular attention taken to high-touch areas.

 Individual writers’ suites and common areas have been stocked with disinfectant spray, disinfectant wipes, and hand sanitizer.
-All frequently touched surfaces in common areas will be regularly disinfected.
-The WCDH has a limited stock of new, washable, reusable cloth masks available.
+All frequently touched surfaces in common areas are regularly disinfected.
+The WCDH has a limited stock of disposable masks and new, washable, reusable cloth masks available.

 WCDH will use contactless check-in until further notice.
 A welcome packet containing directions to your suite, current WCDH COVID-19 protocols, and suite keys will be put in a clearly marked envelope in the blue mailbox on the front door at 515 at Dairy Hollow.
 Each packet will also contain cell phone numbers for Michelle and Chad.
 Please call or text if you have questions or if there is any way we can provide assistance.